Skip to main content

 This creates a direct conflict with the goals of peptide therapy.
 While a GH-stimulating peptide is working to promote lipolysis (the breakdown of fat), the sleep-deprived metabolic environment is simultaneously promoting lipogenesis (the creation of fat).
 The body is receiving two opposing sets of instructions.

-Over the long term, the powerful, systemic effects of will often overpower the more targeted effects of the peptide therapy.
+Over the long term, the powerful, systemic effects of insulin resistance will often overpower the more targeted effects of the peptide therapy.
 The patient may find that despite their protocol, they struggle to lose weight, or they may even gain weight, particularly visceral fat, which is the most metabolically dangerous.

-Addressing the is a prerequisite for allowing the peptide therapy to exert its full metabolic benefits.
+Addressing the sleep deprivation is a prerequisite for allowing the peptide therapy to exert its full metabolic benefits.
 Without it, the therapy is fighting an uphill battle against a system that is primed for fat storage and metabolic dysfunction.

 This insulin resistance also has implications for other aspects of health that patients hope to improve with peptides.
 Insulin resistance is closely linked to systemic inflammation, which can worsen joint pain, impair cognitive function, and accelerate the aging process.